mckennapsean/dissertation/content/03-framework.md

 ![
-  Several exemplar methods and where they fit within the framework; we provide a more extensive list of 100 methods in the Appendix.
+  Several exemplar methods and where they fit within the framework; a more extensive list of 100 methods is in the Appendix.
 We coded each method into one or more of the four design activities: _understand_ (**_u_**), _ideate_ (**_i_**), _make_ (**_m_**), and _deploy_ (**_d_**).
 Additionally, we tagged whether each method was largely generative (**_g_**) or evaluative (**_e_**),